syahaya-root/gatsby-starter-chronoblog/content/posts/full-blog-post/index.md

 ---
-title: How to Push to Github
+title: How to Push to Git
 cover: ./image.jpg
 date: 2022-06-13
 description: All the usual blog post.